tamo23uk/LOIN-for-Lighting-Simulation/README.md

 ## 🧠 Project Summary

-The Architecture, Engineering, and Construction (AEC) industry suffers from poor data interoperability, especially when integrating product data like lighting with Building Information Modeling (BIM).
-This project uses Semantic Web technologies and Linked Data principles to tackle the interoperability issue by:
+The Architecture, Engineering, and Construction (AEC) industry suffers from poor data interoperability during cross-domain integration of diverse data & sources across multiple project stakeholders in a project.
+Semantic Web technologies and Linked Data Principles are seen as a solution to address these issues by transforming the data into a machine-interpretable format.
+This project looks into the transformation of heterogeneous data into RDF/OWL data using a semantic approach.
+It utilizes Semantic Web technologies and Linked Data principles to tackle the interoperability issue by:

 - Extracting lighting product data.
 - Structuring and sharing it using the **LOIN (Level of Information Need)** methodology.